kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 \(ii\) The maximum value of normal operating differential pressure (including the expected external aerodynamic pressures during 1 g level flight) multiplied by a factor of 1.15, omitting other loads.

-\(6\) For landing gear and directly-affected airframe structure, the limit ground loading conditions specified in §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.473   Landing load conditions and assumptions.|§25.473]], 25.491, and 25.493.
+\(6\) For landing gear and directly-affected airframe structure, the limit ground loading conditions specified in [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.473   Landing load conditions and assumptions.|§§25.473]], 25.491, and 25.493.

 \(c\) *Fatigue (safe-life) evaluation.* Compliance with the damage-tolerance requirements of paragraph (b) of this section is not required if the applicant establishes that their application for particular structure is impractical.
 This structure must be shown by analysis, supported by test evidence, to be able to withstand the repeated loads of variable magnitude expected during its service life without detectable cracks.
 Appropriate safe-life scatter factors must be applied.